-Hungary has a population of 9.830.000.
-It is a mostly monolingual society with 99% of the population speaking Hungarian.
-The country is homogeneous from an ethnic point of view: according to the last census in 2011, just 1.7% claimed being of another nationality than Hungarian.
-The largest ethnic minority is the Roma, with 3.2% self-reported Roma in the 2011 census.
-Hungary's nominal GDP was approximately EUR 110 billion in 2015.
-As to the political situation: Hungary is a parliamentary democracy with a coalition of two right-wing parties (Fidesz and KDNP) governing.
-In 2010, the current governing parties were elected to Parliament with a two-thirds majority, then re-elected in 2014.
-Electoral support for the left opposition is low with the proportion of undecided voters fluctuating between 35 and 45% of the population.
+Hungary has a population of 9,830,000.2 It is a mostly monolingual society with 99% of the population speaking Hungarian.
+The country is homogeneous from an ethnic point of view: according to the last census in 2011, just 1.7% claimed being of another ethnicity than Hungarian.
+The largest ethnic minority is the Roma, with 3.2% self-reported Roma in the 2011 census.21 Hungary's GDP was approximately US\$ 26,701 per capita in 2016.22 Hungary is a parliamentary democracy with a coalition of two right-wing parties (Fidesz and KDNP) governing since 2010.23 Electoral support for the left opposition is low with the proportion of undecided voters fluctuating between 35% and 45% of the population24.

-The Hungarian media market consists of a mix of public and private media (with two national commercial television stations and a public service broadcaster).
-The market is characterized by a high level of political parallelism.
-Internet penetration is at 76%.
+The Hungarian media market consists of a mix of public and private media.
+The market is characterised by a high level of political parallelism.
+Internet penetration is high at 82% in 201725.
 Online news portals are important sources of information, but television is still the most important news source to many.
-Hungarians turn to social media, especially to Facebook when looking for news more often than others.
-Trust in media being free from political or business influence is extremely low.
+Hungarians turn to social media, especially to Facebook, when looking for news more often than other nationalities.
+Trust in media being free from political or business influence is extremely low.26

-Regarding media regulation, the convergent National Media and Telecommunications Authority (NMHH) has oversight over the country's electronic media, telecommunications and postal services.
+Regarding media regulation, the National Media and Telecommunications Authority (NMHH) has oversight over the country's electronic media, telecommunications and postal services.